Get answers, information, support and training.

 The Medical Center Library & Archives is working closely with university officials to minimize the potential spread of the coronavirus while maintaining library services and resources in support of clinical care, education, and research.

-To that end, effective Friday March 13th at 5 pm, the Medical Center Library & Archives, located in the Seeley G. Mudd Bldg, will be Duke Health badge access only 24/7 with Library staff working remotely.
+Effective Friday March 13, 2020: The Medical Center Library & Archives, located in the Seeley G. Mudd Bldg, became accessible to Duke Health personnel only.
+Library staff are working remotely.

 How can you get assistance?

 You can contact Library staff through our chat function between 9a and 5p, Monday through Friday.
-Library staff are available to meet with faculty, staff, and students by phone, email, and WebEx.
+Library staff are available to meet with faculty, staff, and students by phone, email, and WebEx or Zoom.
 Library workshops will all be held online.

-Anyone with a Duke Health ID badge will have access to the building.
+The building is locked with limited badge access available for Duke Health clinicians and staff.
 Duke University ID badge holders and non-Duke individuals will not have access to the building at this time.
+Anyone using the facility is expected to follow Duke's policies.

 Can I get a print book?